Code-for-All/matterbridge-config/README.md

 - `#wins` – Sharing our achievements throughout the year (if possible link related post).
 Posts will be used for external communication, yearly reports, donors
 - `#just-starting` – We share information about our new projects at their earliest stage to enable cooperation on them.
 - `#events` - Purpose: Sharing events we are organizing or planning to attend.
 If you want to start start discussion about common session's proposals or other event-related talk start a subchannel (ie. #events-ogp-summit) and invite interested people there.
+- `#staff-announcements` [private] – Key announcements to the Code for All network members.
+Just what you need to know.
+No chatter.
 - `#members` [private] – [Official members](https://codeforall.org/members) of the Code for All network

 Topical: